sentinelos/packer/README.md

 ## Roadmap

 - Tests
-- Dependency resolution
+- Cleanup
-- Leverage labels for things like:
-    - Switching the base dir install command (we default to alpine apk install for now).
-      We could add a label on the packer container `packer.io.base.distro=[alpine,ubuntu,centos,etc.]`

 ## Usage

-Given directory structure with `Pkgfile` and `pkg.yaml` (see [tools repository](https://github.com/sentinelos/pkgs) as an example),build can be triggered using following
+Given directory structure with `Pkgfile` and `pkg.yaml` (see [packages repository](https://github.com/sentinelos/packages) as an example), build can be triggered using following
 commands:

 - via `nerdctl`: